mhetrerajat/mhetrerajat/README.md

 <h1 align="left">Hi 👋, I'm Rajat</h1>

-<p align="left">My tryst with computers started with a dream to build a website.
-Currently, I am working on building the future of a data product for insurance.</p>
+<p align="left">    My tryst with computers started with a dream to build a website.
+Currently, I am working on my Master’s research in text-to-image and image-to-text generative diffusion models.</p>

 <!--